-- 3. What is meant by consumer right?
-(CBSE 2016) - Ans.
+- 3. What is meant by consumer right? - (CBSE 2016) - Ans.
 The customers right to be safe, informed, choose, and give input to the producers of the goods and services they use. - 4.
-Which are the cases dealt by a district consumer forum?
-(CBSE 2016) - Ans.
-District consumer forum deals with cases involving claims up to ₹ 20 lakhs. - 5.
+Which are the cases dealt by a District Consumer Disputes Redressal Commission? - Ans.
+Under COPRA, a three-tier quasi-judicial machinery at the district, state and national levels was set up for redressal of consumer disputes.
+The district-level authority called District Consumer Disputes Redressal Commission deals with the cases involving claims up to ₹ 1 crore. - 5.
 On which products is the ISI mark used?
 (CBSE 2016) - Ans.
 Some products that affect the health and safety of consumers or of products of mass consumption like LPG cylinders, food colours and additives, cement, packaged drinking water, it is mandatory on the part of the producers to get certified by ISI. - 6.
-Which right provides a person the right to approach the consumer court to get compensation against damage done by the trader or shopkeeper?
-(CBSE 2016) - Ans.
+Which right provides a person the right to approach the Consumer Redressal Commission

+- to get compensation against damage done by the trader or shopkeeper? - Ans.
 Consumers have the right to seek redressal against unfair trade practices and exploitation.

 - 7. Enumerate any three duties of the consumers. - Ans.
 The term 'consumer' is used for a person who buys goods from the market and uses them.
 The three duties of the consumers are as follows: - (i) To ensure that she/he gets a cash memo for the good/s purchased. - (ii) To ensure that she/he is not charged more than the MRP given on the item.
 It is the duty of the consumer to make sure that she/he is not cheated and is not deprived of a fair deal. - (iii) The consumer should check the products being purchased.
 The expiry date and quality of the items should be examined carefully. - 8.
 Elucidate the legal measures taken by the Indian government to empower the consumers. - Ans.
-The government of India has passed an act called the Consumer Protection Act 1986 to ensure that there are agencies in place for Consumer Disputes Redressal at the District, State and National levels.
+The government of India had passed an act called the Consumer Protection Act 1986 (amended in 2019) to ensure that there are agencies in place for Consumer Disputes Redressal at the District, State and National levels.
 The agencies are mandated to dispose off every complaint within a period of three months.
-At the district level, this agency is called the 'District forum'; at the state level, the agency is called the 'State Forum' and at the national level, it is called the 'National Consumer Commission', which is the apex court under the Act. - 9.
+At the district level, this agency is called the 'District Consumer Disputes Redressal Commission'; at the state level, the agency is called the 'State Commission' and at the national level, it is called the 'National Commission', which is the apex commission under the Act. - 9.
 Explain why rules and regulations are necessary for the 'protection of consumers interest'. - Ans.
 Rules and regulations are necessary to ensure protection for consumers as they help in bringing pressure on business firms as well as government to correct business conduct which may be against and unfair.
-Some rights also provided to the customers for the protection of their interest: - Right to Choice: Any consumer has the right to choose any service she/he receives or after that she/he has a right to continue to receive that service or not.
+Some rights also provided to the customers for the protection of their interest:

+Right to Choice: Any consumer has the right to choose any service she/he receives or after that she/he has a right to continue to receive that service or not.